asibic/glassalpha/site/docs/examples/healthcare-bias-detection.md

-# Healthcare Bias Detection: Medical Risk Assessment
+# Healthcare bias detection: medical risk assessment

 This example demonstrates using GlassAlpha to detect bias in healthcare AI systems, focusing on medical risk assessment models and regulatory compliance for healthcare applications.

-## Use Case Overview
+## Use case overview

 **Scenario**: Hospital system uses ML to predict patient readmission risk